AndersDeath/diary2/000-current.md

 # 17 November - Friday - Yerevan - Dortmund - 414 day of immigration

 So, we are here, on the German territory.
 Unfortunately we also experienced some problems with apartments.
 These people didn't send us an information abut check in.
 Fortunately they found the information and finally sent it.
 Now all good.
 I also extremely tiered.
 I am laying in a bad in hotel now and writing this lines.
 This day is on 3 hours longer due to time difference.
 In Yerevan the new day is already started.
+I don't have a lot of power for describing this int